MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/webview-features-flags.md

 <!-- ====================================================================== -->
 ## Available WebView2 browser flags

-The following are some of the commonly useful flags that are being used by WebView2 apps.
+The following are some of the flags that are used by WebView2 apps.

 | Flag | Description |
 |---|---|